gotson/komga-website/src/faq/README.md

 # Frequently Asked Questions

+## How to enable support for Jpeg XL?

+In order for Komga to handle Jpeg XL files (`.jxl`), you will need to:
+- install `libjxl` (see [here](https://github.com/gotson/NightMonkeys/tree/main/imageio-jxl) for some known installation methods)
+- follow the [requirements](https://github.com/gotson/NightMonkeys#requirements) to launch `java` with the correct arguments and environment variable

+Jpeg XL is not supported in the official Docker image.

 ## Where can I find the log files?

 By default (if you haven't changed the configuration), log files are located: